 A special edition from 1976 was the Eagle Atop the Palisades commissioned by the NJ Bicentennial Commission.
 The Palisades is a line of high steep cliffs running along the Hudson River in both New Jersey and New York; the leaves and acorns represent the Red Oak which is the New Jersey state tree.
 The two round medallions are the seals of the State (background) and its Bicentennial Commission.
-Originally this was available for retail only during 1976 at a price of $150, but the studio still shows it as available on their website for $575.
+This was available for retail only during 1976 at a price of $150.
 The eagle itself is the same one that had previously been used in 1970 on the limited edition commemorative Apollo 11 moon mission sculpture.
 Cybis’ bald eagles are shown in Born in the USA.

 Returning to the work of Charles Oldham we have the Kestrel, a declared limited edition of 350 introduced in 1977 at $1875.
 The edition was closed in less than 10 years after only 175 of them were made; it closed at its issue price.
 Also called “sparrow hawk”, the American kestrel is Falco sparverius and is a different bird from its European relative.
 It is our smallest falcon.
 Cybis has portrayed him about to dine on a plump and obviously doomed grasshopper!
 This sculpture is 18” high on its base and 14” wide including the wingspread.
 (The Kestrel in Porcelain, on my other site, is an overview of how different studios have portrayed this lovely bird.)